adamjeanlaurent/Unofficial-University-of-Rhode-Island-API/README.md

 # Unofficial University Of Rhode Island API
-- This is a free unofficial API for University Of Rhode Island course and student org data (and maybe more coming).
+- This is a free unofficial API for University Of Rhode Island course and student org data (and maybe more coming 🙂 ).
 - Data is scraped from official University Of Rhode Island websites.

 ## Usage